Skip to content

 Data type Categorical and encodings

-Consider the following scenario where we append the following two categorical series:
+Consider appending the following two categorical series:

 Polars encodes the string values in the order they appear.
 So, the series would look like this: